TN 99 (03-25)

 a.
 Requesting employer statement

-Request employer statements to verify wages in the following order:
+Request employer statements to develop and verify wages in the following order:

 • Written statement from the employer (e.g., SSA-L4201-BK, Letter to Employer Requesting Wage Information).
-Do not send SSA-L4201s to employers that provide wage verification through an SSA-approved wage verification company.
+Do not send SSA-L4201s to employers that provide wage evidence through an SSA-approved wage verification company.

 Include the following information when recording an employer's statement on an SSA-5002 or Report of Contact: